Eshwar-M17/shopping_app/README.md

 ## 💡 Usage

-- **Browse Products**: Scroll through the product catalogue and use the search feature to find specific items
+- **Browse Products**: Scroll through the product catalogue
-- **View Product Details**: Tap on a product to see detailed information, specifications, and additional images
+- **View Product Details**: Tap on a product to see detailed information and images
 - **Add to Cart**: Add products to your shopping cart with a single tap
 - **Manage Cart**: View your cart, update quantities, or remove items as needed
-- **View Discounts**: See applied discounts and final prices in real-time
+- **View Discounts**: See applied discounts and final prices

 ## 🔌 API Integration